This page is the entry point for Archetype's contract documents.

 • step() MUST apply due commands before world execution.

-• run() MUST preserve one logical run_id across all steps in the run.
+• run() MUST preserve one logical run_id across all steps in the run by threading the caller's RunConfig into every step() call.

 QueryService

-• QueryService is the intended read facade for external callers.
+• QueryService is the internal read facade below the gate.

 • Read behavior SHOULD be consistent with the underlying core world and querier contracts.